 This section describes how to power up the detector.
-Follow these instructions carefully to obtain optimal performance from the detector over its life cycle:
+Follow these instructions carefully to obtain optimal performance from the detector over its lifecycle:

-To power up the detector:
+To turn on the detector:

 - 1 Turn on the power. - 2 Wait up to 60 seconds for the detector to finish the start-up procedure.